 Transition Any State:H0.
-Reset conditions at the HDCP Transmitter or loss of HDCP_HPD cause the HDCP Transmitter to enter the No Receiver Attached state.
-Some TMDS transmitters have the ability to directly sense the presence of a TMDS receiver (Receiver Sense).
-If this signal is present and indicates the absence of an HDCP Receiver, it should cause a transition to State H0.
+Reset conditions at the HDCP Transmitter or loss of HPD cause the HDCP Transmitter to enter the No Receiver Attached state.
+A transition of Receiver Sense (RxSense) from active to inactive also causes the HDCP Transmitter to transition to State H0.

 Transition H0:H1.
-The detection of a sink device (through HDCP_HPD) indicates to the transmitter that a sink device is connected and ready to display the received content.
+The detection of a sink device (through HPD) indicates to the transmitter that a sink device is connected and ready to display the received content.

 State H1: Transmit Low-value Content.
 In this state, the transmitter reads the HDCP2Version register.
 The transmitter determines that the receiver is HDCP 2 capable by reading bit[2] in the receiver's HDCP2Version register.
 If this bit is set to 1, it indicates that the receiver is HDCP 2 capable.
-In this state the transmitter should begin sending an unencrypted signal with HDCP Encryption disabled.
+In this state the transmitter should begin sending an unencrypted signal with HDCP

+Encryption disabled.
 The transmitted signal can be a low value content or informative on-screen display.
 This will ensure that a valid video signal is displayed to the user before and during authentication.

 Transition H1:A0.
-If content protection is desired by the Upstream Content Control Function and the receiver is HDCP 2 capable, then the HDCP Transmitter moves to the A0 state.
+If content protection is desired by the Upstream Content Control Function, and the receiver is HDCP 2 capable, then the HDCP Transmitter moves to the A0 state.